rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/greetings.nice_to_talk_to_you.md

 - nice to talk to you again
 - It was nice speaking with you
 - It was great to talk to you
+- nice chatting with you
+- pleased to talk to you
+- pleasure to talk
+- It's been a pleasure talking to u